 Low tension glaucoma

-Developmental or congenital glaucoma affects young babies and is a very rare condition.
+Developmental or congenital glaucoma is a very rare condition which affects young babies.
 It is usually identified in the early years and managed by specialist clinics.

 Monitoring glaucoma and hospital visits